Drifting is like the figure skating of motorsports. It requires serious skills, style and most importantly, the right car.

 In fact, drifting a low-powered car like the Miata requires more skill as compared to drifting a V8 Mustang.
 That said, starting out on an underpowered car will help you develop your skillset.

 Excess power certainly helps but it also hides bad driving.
 Bob Hall; “father of the Miata” once said, “If you can’t drive fast with 90 hp, then 900 hp will not help you”.

 In your early drifting days, you’re inevitably going to end up breaking things.
 With that in mind, going for a cheap, RWD car that has good aftermarket support is your best bet.
 That way you can easily find used parts and maintenance costs won’t burden you too much.

 The last thing you need for drifting is an all-out sports car.
 Most pro drifters that you see today started out with the cheapest drift cars that were simple and functional.

 Here’s a list of the best cheap drift cars out there.

 The Best Drift Cars Under $10k

-Each of these cars has a lot to offer and can be purchased for less than $10000.
-Let’s get right into it.
+Each category has a lot to offer, and most importantly, all of these cars can be purchased for less than $10,000.
+Let’s get right into it!

 These tuner’s choice cars are seen drifting more often than not.
 Ask any car enthusiast about the best drift cars and you’ll definitely hear some of these names come up in conversation.